 - Standard pricing includes all regular updates to existing functionality and bug fixes at no extra charge.
 This includes the ongoing adjustments based on OS (Android/iOS) changes which are often responsible for a large portion of the budgets for mobile app projects.

-- We’re committed to 99.9% uptime and we’ve consistently met this goal.
-We document all service disruptions, monitor availability issues 24/7, and take immediate action if service interruptions are detected.
+- We commit to 99.9% uptime via service level agreements with our customers.
+We document all service disruptions, monitor availability issues 24/7, while taking immediate action if service interruptions are detected.

-- Standard 3rd level support is included in all packages.
+- We include standard 3rd level support in all packages.
 We use a ticket system to report, monitor, and resolve all open support tickets.
 Support is email-based and in English (other languages are available on request).
 We guarantee a reply within one business day.
 We additionally offer premium telephone support and 1st and 2nd level support on request.

 - We work with a network of partners to support our customers with consulting, plugin implementation, and content services.
 We're also open to working with your existing technical providers.